aeternity/protocol/channels/OFF-CHAIN.md

 In order to open a channel on chain, parties need to cooperate and co-sign the `channel_create` transaction.
 The `funding_created` message is used by the initiator to send an initial state - a `channel_create_tx` object, signed by the Initiator.
-The `block_hash` specifies the on-chain environment one prepared the transaction ensuring both participants share a common view of the chain.
+The `block_hash` specifies which on-chain environment was used to prepare the transaction ensuring both participants share a common view of the chain.

 ```
   name                  size (bytes)